 Fact: You must have a single goal

-Marketers today need to remove any tensions between offline and online performance, and ensure they’re looking at how these channels complement each other.
+Marketers today need to remove any tensions between offline and online performance, and ensure that they’re looking at how these channels complement each other.
 To do this, internal and external brand teams must be aligned on a singular, overarching goal of driving revenue and profit growth.
 Only then will they really begin to unlock the in-store benefits of their digital campaigns.